Street name: Signage

-Most streets have a street name sign at each intersection to indicate the name of the road.
+Most streets have a street name sign or nameplate at each intersection to indicate the name of the road.
 The design and style of the sign is usually common to the district in which it appears.
 The sign has the street name and sometimes other information, such as the block number and/or its community, and any highway designation.
 Such signs are often the target of simple vandalism, and signs on unusually or famously named streets are especially liable to street sign theft.

 Usually, the colour scheme used on the sign just reflects the local standard (white on a green background in many U.S. jurisdictions, for example).
 However, in some cases, the colour of a sign can provide information, as well.
 One example can be found in Minneapolis, Minnesota.
-Within city limits, all major arterial roads use a blue sign, north-south roads use a green sign, and east-west roads use a brown sign.
+Within city limits, all major arterial roads use a blue sign, north–south roads use a green sign, and east–west roads use a brown sign.
 In New York, historical districts use white lettering on brown signs.
 Other places sometimes use blue or white signs to indicate private roads.

+Most of Europe uses white on a blue background.